Sotera/distributed-graph-analytics/dga-visualization/tangelo-web-apps/attribute-graph-viewer/README.md

 # Attribute Graph Viewer

-This project is a simple graph viewer intended to build medium sized ( < 2000 nodes ) bi partite attribute graphs.
+This project is a simple graph viewer intended to display  medium sized ( < 2000 nodes ) bi partite attribute graphs.

 # Features

 -pan/zoom

--select a node type to list / hightlight all ndoes of that type -hover over node to view its text
+-select a node type to list / hightlight all ndoes of that type

+-hover over node to view its text

--click a node to show text for it and all connected nodes -show all node text
+-click a node to show text for it and all connected nodes

+-show all node text